Upcoming Programmes in Legal and Clinical Risk Aspects of Midwifery and Nursing Care

 - Demonstrate knowledge of the process when preparing for an inquest

-- Professional Issues: Review of Scope of Practice for Nursing and Midwifery (2000), Practice standards for Midwives (2010), Code of Conduct for each Nurse and Midwife (2000), Guidelines for Midwives (2001), Fitness to Practice, Nurses and Midwives Act 2011.
+- Professional Issues: Scope of Nursing and Midwifery Practice Framework (2015), Practice Standards for Midwives (2015), Code of Professional Conduct and Ethics for Registered Nurses and Registered Midwives (2014), Fitness to Practice, Nurses and Midwives Act 2011.
 Guide to Professional Conduct and Ethics.
 8th Edn.
 Medical Council 2016.

-- Documentation in Nursing/Midwifery Practice Definition; Confidentiality; Legal matters; Problems with records; Principles of good record keeping; Features of accurate and contemporaneous records; Retention of records
+- Documentation in Nursing/Midwifery/Medical Practice ; Confidentiality; Legal matters; Problems with records; Principles of good record keeping; Features of accurate and contemporaneous records; Retention of records

 - Incident reporting